DPDK/dpdk/doc/guides/tools/testmldev.rst

 When ``--burst_size <num>`` option is specified for the test, enqueue and dequeue burst would try to enqueue or dequeue ``num`` number of inferences per each call respectively.

+In the inference test, a pair of lcores are mapped to each queue pair.
+Minimum number of lcores required for the tests is equal to ``(queue_pairs * 2 + 1)``.

 .. note::